ckuelker/quick-guide-en-us/DevOps/Device/Udev/setting-mmc-names-via-udev.md

 However, upon unmounting a partition, `ID_NAME` would be removed, rendering `ACTION=="add"` unsuitable.

-To refine the `udev` rule, consider adding a system link.
-Unlike a named `mmc`, an unnamed `mmc` cannot be accessed via a `/dev/` link containing its name.
-`SYMLINK+=` could be used for this purpose, but it is not essential for this basic example.
+To refine the `udev` rule, consider adding a symbolic link.
+Unlike a named `mmc`, an unnamed `mmc` cannot be accessed via a `/dev/` link containing its name. `SYMLINK+=` could be used for this purpose, but it is not essential for this basic example.

 ## Ansible Playbook

-This Ansible playbook is designed to apply specific udev rules across a group of client systems.
-It focuses on the automation of udev rule deployment for disk naming.
+This Ansible playbook is designed to apply specific `udev` rules across a group of client systems.
+It focuses on the automation of `udev` rule deployment for disk naming.
+The above example is added.

 ```ansible
 ---